OpenNTF/org.openntf.xsp.jakartaee/README.md

 In this case, neither document will actually be saved to their databases.

-This implementation does not currently support transactions across Concurrency thread boundaries, JNDI referencing, or transaction suspension.
+This implementation does not currently support JNDI referencing or transaction suspension.
+Though transactions are propagated across Concurrency boundaries, note that Domino transactions are thread-specific and thus should be started and committed within a single thread.

 ## Server Faces 4.0